Transnational marriage: Pakistan, Afghanistan

 Frequent among Pashtun and Baloch tribes near the Durand Line where marriage between transborder corresponding cultures is frequent.
 The straddling of people between the border has been a contentious ongoing issue between the two countries.

 Japan

-Approximately 2.25% of Japan's residents are foreigners., many of whom have married with Japanese nationals as a result of spending time living and working in Japan.
+Approximately 2.25% of Japan's residents are foreigners, many of whom have married with Japanese nationals as a result of spending time living and working in Japan.

 Switzerland

 When it comes to marriage, foreigners in the country do not face too many legal restrictions.
 Both residents and non-residents in Switzerland can get married with relative ease.

 United States

 In the United States federal law, International Marriage Broker Regulation Act regulates international marriage, primarily to restrict misuse of the institution of marriage to immigrate to the country.

+Singapore

+It's common to see Chinese marrying Indians, resulting in a new ethnic culture called Chindians. however, the children of said union reported to face bullying and depression as they don't know to which culture they should lean into.